 - 2 egg yolks large

-- 1 to 2 tsp apple cider vinegar or enough for dough to “clump”
+- 1 to 2 teaspoon apple cider vinegar or enough for dough to “clump”

 - 4 cups berries mixed, of your choice: strawberry, raspberry, blackberry, blueberry, etc